ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets

 \subsection{Front Sensor Tower}

-The front sensor tower consists of multiple floors, each of them is made of either aluminum or plastic boards.
+The front sensor tower consists of multiple floors, each of them is made of either aluminum or acrylic plastic boards.

-On the top there mounts the front GNSS antenna as well as 2 rotational LiDARs, Hesai PandarQT and the first (front) Robosense Ruby.
+On the top mounts the front GNSS antenna as well as 2 rotational LiDARs, Hesai PandarQT and the first (front) Robosense Ruby.

-As showed in Fig. \ref{fig:front_sensor_tower} and Fig. \ref{fig:lidar_fov}, PandarQT deserves a position on the very top to observe robot's near surrounding, including objects at very low angle, with no obstruction.
-Stayed straight under PandarQT, the front Ruby covers far away objects.
-Both LiDARs, as well as all rest of them, are connected to separate cluster nodes through Ethernet cable.
-Each of these nodes handles the control and data collection of the respective LiDAR.
-Robosense LiDARs are synced using the LiDAR synchronization channel mentioned in Sec. \ref{subsection:sync} while LiDARs of other models use PTP protocol to get time base from the syncboard relayed by the cluster nodes.
+As shown in Fig. \ref{fig:front_sensor_tower} and Fig. \ref{fig:lidar_fov}, PandarQT deserves a position on the very top to observe robot's near surrounding, including objects at very low angle, with no obstruction.
+Located straight under the PandarQT, the front Ruby covers far away objects.
+Both LiDARs, as well as all rest of them, are connected to separate cluster nodes through Ethernet cables.
+Each of these nodes handles the control and data acquisition of the respective LiDAR.
+Robosense LiDARs are synced using the LiDAR synchronization channel mentioned in Sec. \ref{subsection:sync}, while LiDARs of other models use PTP protocol to get time base from the syncboard relayed by the cluster nodes.